Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - VPS-3000HA-S — $83.99 per month

-If you’re looking for a cheap web host, InMotion is not for you.
-While these VPS plans are a bit more expensive compared to some of the other rates we’ve seen in this guide, the performance is unmatched.
+While these VPS plans are a bit more expensive compared to some of the shared hosting rates in this guide, the performance is unmatched.

-These plans are ideal for larger websites and ecommerce sites with higher volumes of traffic.
-InMotion will provide you with the resources needed to ensure your site runs smoothly.
+These plans are ideal for larger websites and e-commerce sites with higher volumes of traffic.
+InMotion provides you with the resources needed to ensure your site runs smoothly.

-If you’ve outgrown your shared web hosting service and need to upgrade to a reliable VPS, InMotion should be at the top of your list.
+If you outgrow your shared web hosting service and need to upgrade to a reliable VPS, InMotion should be at the top of your list.

 #7 – SiteGround Review — Best Web Hosting Service For Customer Support

-Alongside Bluehost and Dreamhost, SiteGround is the third web host recommended by WordPress.
+Alongside Bluehost and Dreamhost, SiteGround is the third WordPress recommended web host.
 Free WordPress installation and automatic WordPress updates come standard with each shared hosting plan.

-More than two million domains are hosted via SiteGround, making it one of the most popular web hosting services on the market today.
+More than two million domains use SiteGround, making it one of the most popular web hosting services on the market.

 SiteGround offers shared hosting, managed WordPress hosting, managed WooCommerce hosting, reseller plans, cloud hosting, and enterprise hosting solutions.

-If you value exceptional customer support, SiteGround will be a top choice for you to consider.
+And if you value exceptional customer support, SiteGround is a top choice to consider.

 You can try StartUp for three months at just $0.99 per month.
 The plan renews at 50% of the regular rate.
-To get the best bang for your buck, you can lock in a 36-month contract for as low as $5.95 per month when you pay in-full.
+To get the best bang for your buck, you can lock in a 36-month contract for as low as $6.99 per month when you pay-in-full.

-But most starter websites and small business sites will be fine with StartUp or GrowBig.
+But most starter websites and small business sites are fine with StartUp or GrowBig.
 Those can handle about 10,000 and 25,000 monthly visitors, respectively.